 How to Brush

-Dr. Yamaoka suggests positioning the brush at a 45-degree angle where your gums and teeth meet to brush the outside surfaces of your teeth.
+Dr. Yamaoka or Dr. Park suggests positioning the brush at a 45-degree angle where your gums and teeth meet to brush the outside surfaces of your teeth.
 Gently move the brush in a circular motion several times using small, gentle strokes.
 Use gentle pressure while putting the bristles between the teeth but not so that you feel any discomfort.
 When you are done cleaning the outside surfaces of all your teeth, follow the same directions to clean the inside of the teeth.
 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.

 Next you will clean the biting surfaces of your teeth.
 To do this, use short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 When finished, rinse vigorously to remove any plaque you might have loosened while brushing.